 Rainwater harvests a lot of gunge too.
 In order to keep your self priming pumps free from particulate matter the trap needs to be cleaned regularly.
 It only takes about ten minutes, plus the time to syphon out the water; do it about once a month, or your water will start to smell.

-Getting syphon started on the sump is really simple; but it does take a little understanding of the physics involved; about grade 7 science!
+Getting siphon started on sump is really simple; but it does take a little understanding of the physics involved; about grade 7 science!

 Those rainwater harvests are par for the course.
 Leaves collect in the gutters and dust falls on the roof; it can't be avoided.
 Otherwise you must use a filter to remove the particulate matter.